aceade/sydfjords/README.md

 This uses [pnpm](https://pnpm.io/) instead of npm.
 However, most of the commands should work roughly the same.

 - `pnpm install` installs dependencies.
-Unlike npm, it relies on
+Unlike npm, it adds dependencies into a global store instead of a per-project node_modules folder.
 - `pnpm run dev` runs a development build.
 - `pnpm run build` runs a production build.
 This is also used during the automated deploy.